nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

     - link to cards with scripts to add skills?
     - dockers to run common commands
   - reuse AI code completion in weird ways to help in research process

-## move this stuff to cards it is growing kinda big

 ## tips
 - prompts